pixelate/jekyll-plastic/README.md

 * Move site options into separate config/data file
 * Populate meta tags from config file
+* Support for Twitter Cards and Facebook Open Graph
 * Add gallery example
 * Add option to automatically include EU Cookie Consent
 * Add instructions how to host on Heroku